dieghernan/tidyterra/CONTRIBUTING.md

 -   For user-facing changes, add a bullet to the top of `NEWS.md` below the current development version header describing the changes made followed by your GitHub username, and links to relevant issue(s)/PR(s).

-### Code of Conduct

-Please note that the tidyterra project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By contributing to this project you agree to abide by its terms.

 ### Prefer to Email?